EU AI Act Readiness Guide

 Exporting Evidence Packs

-For audits and regulatory reviews, export compliance evidence:
+For audits and regulatory reviews, export the platform-generated evidence the readiness engine relies on:

 # JSON evidence pack (machine-readable)